 Music for Trees, Regent's Park

-This is a free app that offers original pieces of classical music, specially composed to be listened to under the trees in an area of Regent's Park.
+This is a free app that offers original pieces of music, specially composed to be listened to under the trees in an area of Regent's Park.
 It's well worth a visit to discover the calming and immersive combination of nature and sound.

 Inspired by one of our tree specialists, we worked with the Royal Academy of Music who created compositions based on each tree.
 See the trees up close in a new way, learn more about them through the information on the app, or just close your eyes and let the music take you away.